TonpaZoldyck/seleniumCookieclickerbot/README.md

 - `Classes/GameLogic.py`: Contains the GameLogic class responsible for implementing the game logic and automating clicks.
 - `Classes/scrapeData.py`: Contains the ScrapingData class responsible for scraping data from the webpage.

+## Use
+- This is an object oriented Selenium bot which attempts to gain a high score on the cookie clicker game with in 5 minutes.
+- Feel free to mess around with the variables and see if the performance of the bot can be optimised based on stratigies for this game.
+- Or if you wanna use some of the code for other scraping activities, go for it.

 ## Additional Information

-- The script is designed to run for a specified duration (default is 30 seconds) and automatically click on the cookie to increase the cookie count.
+- The script is designed to run for a specified duration (default is 300 seconds which is 5 minutes) and automatically click on the cookie to increase the cookie count.
+- In 5 minutes it is able to gain a cookies per second multiplyer of around ~93.4.
 - It also automatically buys products and upgrades based on predefined logic.
 - Make sure to adjust the Chrome driver path in `main.py` according to your system configuration.